-Exemption Guidelines (MUST meet ALL the guidelines listed below):
+Exemption Guidelines (MUST meet ALL of the guidelines listed below):

-- The sport in which the student is planning to participate is not offered at Trinity Academy and must be one that improves the student's physical fitness level. - Student must complete 120 hours of training/practice/competition (travel is not included) under direct supervision of a coach between the first day and last day of the school year.
-This does not include practice time on their own. - Student must be working towards a competitive event (game, recital, match, performance, show). - Must have signed permission from students coach agreeing to the Trinity Academy policies. - Must turn in a monthly log to report all practice/training/competition hours.
+- The sport must be one that improves the physical fitness level of the student. - Student must complete the number of hours listed above.
+Hours include training/practice/competition (travel is not included) under direct supervision of a coach between the first day and last day of the school year.
+This does not include practice time on their own. - Student must be working towards a competitive event (game, recital, match) or further developing skill in a sport (onsite lessons with instructor). - Student must have signed permission from Coach agreeing to these Trinity Academy guidelines - Must turn in a monthly log at the completion of your season to report all practice/competition hours

-Any student granted a Sports Exemption that does not fulfill their requirement of 120 hours would not receive credit for their Physical Education requirement at Trinity Academy.
+Any student granted a Sports Exemption that does not fulfill their requirement of either 24 or 80 hours would not receive credit for their Physical Education requirement at Trinity Academy